 5. Miltonia orchid

-The Miltonia orchid is favoured by homeowners who require a stunning bloom and a gorgeous aroma so it’s no wonder it is among the five most popular orchids!
+The Miltonia orchid is favored by homeowners who require a stunning bloom and a gorgeous aroma so it’s no wonder it is among the five most popular orchids!

 Water is really important to the Miltonia orchid and must be provided on a regular basis.
 No matter what the season, it needs watering on a regular basis – 1-2 times per week on average.

-It’s also recommended that you feed the Miltonia with fertilisers as this will ensure that they continue to bloom and brighten up your home.
+It’s also recommended that you feed the Miltonia with fertilizers as this will ensure that they continue to bloom and brighten up your home.

-Which of these five orchids are your favourite?
+Which of these five orchids is your favorite?